linde/acm-minimal/readme.md

 ```

+## Problem area

+At the moment, on my enviroment at this point i can apply [vm.yaml](vm.yaml) directly, but it doesnt work when sync'ed via ACM/ConfigSync.

 ## Explore your new VM

 Once the cluster has had a chance to sync and kubevirt to install, you can use `virtctl` as described in this [tutorial section](https://kubevirt.io/quickstart_kind/#virtctl) to start and interact with your VM.